PoojaPrasannaNanjunda1/TestWindowsFormApplication/README.md

 ## (or) Directly run using the release
 1. Download the release package of this application.
 2. Unzip the release package and configure the `ApplicationInstanceName` and `DatabasePath` keys in the `WinFormsTestApp1.dll.config` file as per user's requirement.
 Add the path without the database file name.
-For example, the value of `DatabasePath` key can be `"C:\\Projects\\Netzsch\\Database"`.
+For example, the value of `DatabasePath` key can be `"C:\\Projects\\Netzsch\\Database"`.\
-2.1. `ApplicationInstanceName`: indicates the name / title for the form application.
+  `ApplicationInstanceName`: indicates the name / title for the form application.
 This is also used while writing input data to database.
-Multiple instances of this application can be launched by duplicating the entire release folder and providing different instance names for each one of them.
+Multiple instances of this application can be launched by duplicating the entire release folder and providing different instance names for each one of them.\
-2.2. `DatabasePath`: indicates the path to the local SQLite database.
-By default, it creates a new database `Testdatabase.db` in the `DatabasePath` folder.
+  `DatabasePath`: indicates the path to the local SQLite database.
+By default, it creates a new database `TestDatabase.db` in the `DatabasePath` folder.
 3. The application can be launched by opening `WinFormsTestApp1.exe` in the unzipped folder.

 <img src="images/TestWindowsFormApplication.png" width="100%" alt="Windows Form Application">